 Mayacamas Winery is a historic winery located high in the Mayacamas mountains west of the actual Napa Valley near Mt.
 Veeder.
 The winery sits on the edge of a crater on a extinct volcano.
 Sixty acres of vineyards are on the property ranging in elevation from 1,800 to 2,400 feet – the uppermost part of their vineyards are among the highest in all of Napa County.

 Some of the vineyards are quite old – their Chardonnay terraces date from the early 1950’s and the Cabernet Sauvignon Vineyards that surround the winery were planted in the early 1960’s.
 All mature vineyards on the property are dry farmed – helped in part by the fact this part of Napa often receives twice the average rainfall of the valley floor.

 A visit here is by appointment – during the week (closed weekends) and is for small groups only.
-You will see why this is if you visit.
-They are located at least 35 minutes from the valley floor on some of the most windy narrow roads in the Napa area.
-The final push into this historic winery is on a gravel then dirt road which ends with only several tight parking spots.
+Guests will see why this is when you visit.
+The winery is located at least 35 minutes from the valley floor on some of the most windy narrow roads in the Napa area.
+The final push into this historic winery is on a gravel then dirt road which ends at several tight parking spots.

 The winery itself dates from 1889, it was built by a German immigrant and has had several owners during its long history.
 It became dormant during prohibition although there is some evidence of bootlegging in the stone cellar during this time!
 In 1941, Jack and Mary Taylor bought the property, set about restoring the winery – and gave it its name, Mayacamas Vineyards.
 A friend of our family with his friends from Stanford University were seriously considering purchasing this property in the late 1960’s when it was for sale.